Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Results and Discussion

-In Fig.~\ref{fig:oscillations}(a), the cytosolic Ca$^{2+}$ concentration $x(t)$ exhibits small fluctuations, resembling nearly deterministic behavior at system size $V=10^6$.
-As $V$ becomes large, the CLE~\eqref{eq:cle} approaches $\frac{ds}{dt}\approx F(x,y,z)$, showing a transition towards the deterministic limit.
+In Fig.~\ref{fig:oscillations}(a), the cytosolic Ca$^{2+}$ concentration $x(t)$ exhibits small fluctuations at system size $V=10^6$.
+When $V$ becomes larger, the CLE~\eqref{eq:cle} will approach $\frac{ds}{dt}\approx F(x,y,z)$, showing a transition towards the deterministic limit.
 Such a transition from stochastic to deterministic dynamics at large system size is often called the thermodynamic limit~\cite{gillespie2002chemical}.

-In Fig.~\ref{fig:oscillations}(b), discernible fluctuations start appearing in the dynamics of $x(t)$ at $V=10^4$.
+In Fig.~\ref{fig:oscillations}(b), discernible fluctuations appear in the dynamics of $x(t)$ at $V=10^4$.
 As $V$ decreases, the growing intrinsic fluctuation significantly impacts the patterns of periodic and chaotic states of $x(t)$.
-The periodic doubling state appears to lose its double periodicity and exhibits behavior akin to chaos at a large value of intrinsic fluctuation.
+The state of periodic doubling sequences appears to lose its double periodicity and exhibits behavior akin to chaos at a large value of intrinsic fluctuation.
 Previously, intrinsic noise was found to impart chaoticity to periodic limit cycles in the chemical Lorentz system~\cite{thounaojam2022stochastic}.

 In Fig.~\ref{fig:oscillations}(c), intrinsic fluctuations have a pronounced effect at the small system size $V=10^2$, obliterating the discernible dynamic patterns in $x(t)$.
-The large intrinsic fluctuations have obscured the complex oscillations such as bursting, period doubling, and quasi-periodicity that were previously differentiable.
+The large intrinsic fluctuations have obscured the complex oscillations such as bursting, period doubling sequences, and quasi-periodicity that were previously differentiable.
 Chaos becomes no longer distinguishable from noise.